tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Note that because retransmission for handshake and not dataflow, the effect on congestion of shorter timeouts is smaller than in generic protocols such as TCP or QUIC.
-Experience with DTLS 1.2, which uses a simpler "retransmit everything on timeout" approach has not shown serious congestion problems in practice.
+Experience with DTLS 1.2, which uses a simpler "retransmit everything on timeout" approach, has not shown serious congestion problems in practice.

 ### Large Flight Sizes